-Pass Merit Distinction LO1 Discuss the use of data business processes and the identified organisation P1 Discuss how data and information support business processes and the value they have for organisations.
+Pass Merit Distinction LO1 Discuss the use of data business processes and the identified organisation and information to support value they have for an LO1 and LO2 P1 Discuss how data and information support business processes and the value they have for organisations.
 P2 Discuss how data is generated and the tools used to manipulate it to form meaningful data to support business operations.
 M1 Assess the value of data and information to individuals and organisations in relation to real-world business processes.
 D1 Evaluate the wider implications of using data and information to support business processes in an identified organisation.
-LO2 Discuss the implications information to support busin world scenario P3 Discuss the social legal and ethical implications of using data and information to support business processes.
-M2 Analyse the impact of using data and information to support business realworld business processes.
+LO2 Discuss the implications of the use of data and information to support business processes in a real-world scenario P3 Discuss the social legal and ethical implications of using data and information to support business processes.
+M2 Analyse the impact of using data and information to support business real-world business processes.
 P4 Describe common threats to data and how they can be mitigated at on a personal and organisational level.

-Pass Merit Distinction LO3 Explore the tools and technologies associated with data science and how it supports business processes P5 Discuss how tools and technologies associated with data science are used to support business processes and inform decisions.
+Pass Merit Distinction LO3 Explore the tools and te data science and how it supp chnologies associated with ports business processes LO3 and LO4 P5 Discuss how tools and technologies associated with data science are used to support business processes and inform decisions.
 M3 Assess the benefits of using data science to solve problems in real-world scenarios.
 D2 Evaluate the use of data science techniques against user and business requirements of an identified organisation.
 LO4 Demonstrate the use of data science techniques to make recommendations to support real-world business problems P6 Design a data science solution to support decision making related to a real-world problem.
 P7 Implement a data science solution to support decision making related to a real-world problem.
 M4 Make justified recommendations that support decision making related to a real-world problem.